-In this life we have two choices.
-We can go along with the temperature of our environment letting our mind and emotions be led by the twists and turns of the ever-changing scenarios of life, or we can set our hearts and minds on something higher and stable for our soul.
+In this life, we have two choices.
+We can go along with the temperature of our environment letting our minds and emotions be led by the twists and turns of the ever-changing scenarios of life, or we can set our hearts and minds on something higher and stable for our soul.
 I’m choosing the latter.

 Calming my heart and mind is a daily action and requirement for my soul to be at peace.
 Work requirements, relationships hiccups, and daily life stressors are inevitable.
 So how do I equip myself to take care of my heart, mind, and soul before everything goes out of control?

 For me, reading scriptures and meditating on the truth of the Bible helps to soothe my headaches and heartaches and prepare myself for the day ahead.
 Over the past 6 months, I have been taking one scripture at a time that is written out on a notecard and focusing on it every morning for one full week.

 The monotony of scripture meditation that this entails helps to etch the precious words into my soul and long-term memory.
 It’s also amazing at all of the different insights you can glean from reading the same scripture multiple days in a row.

 If you are interested in using some of the scriptures that have brought a sense of calmness to my own soul, here are 10 Bible verses, with my personal commentary, that I have grown to need like the air I breathe:

 1. “A person’s steps are directed by the Lord.
 How then can anyone understand their own way?”
 (Proverbs 20:24)